kbrenner-dev/cinelog/README.md

 1. Download and install zsh zim framework: `curl -fsSL https://raw.githubusercontent.com/zimfw/install/master/install.zsh | zsh`
 2. Remove `compinit` from your .zshrc if needed
-3. Install asciinema `apt install asciinema`
+3. Install asciinema `apt install asciinema python3-docopt`
 4. Edit .zimrc and add `zmodule cmprmsd/cinelog`
 5. Run `zimfw install` to download the plugin from GitHub
 6. Start a new terminal
-7. Verify installation with `logs tree` and verify if the `hist` command is available
+7. Verify installation with `tree logs` and verify if the `hist` command is available
-8. Check if the Python webserver is running on port 10000
+8. Check if the Python webserver is running on port 10000+uid
-9. For future updates `zimfw update` should suffice
+9. For future updates `zimfw update` should suffice, if the settings don't introduce new variables

 ## Extras